shelterbelt/assurance/README.md

 *A cross-platform application to analyze and synchronize the contents of file system directories.*

-> **Year Implemented: V1 2015, V2 2023**
+> **Years Implemented: V1 2015, V2 2023**
 >
 > The motivation for Assurance was to gain greater familiarity with many of the popular technologies in the Java ecosystem at the time.
 V2 replaced the AWT/Swing UI with an Electron UI.

 ## What Is Assurance

-Assurance is a cross-platform, client-only application written in Java that leverages both Spring and Hibernate with a Swing-based UI.
+Assurance is a cross-platform, client-only application written in Java that leverages both Spring and Hibernate with an Electron-based UI.

 At it's core, it is a tool to comprehensively compare and optionally synchronize the contents of two or more directories.